Tenants Guide

 Notice to End a Tenancy

-To terminate your tenancy subject to term, you will normally be required to give us at least one month notice in writing of your intention to leave.
+To terminate your tenancy subject to term, you will be required to give us at least one month notice in writing of your intention to leave.

 The responsibility for your belongings are down to you, you must ensure you have adequate contents insurance, the landlord accepts no responsibility and cannot be held responsible for any loss or damage to tenants possessions.